 - Devices no longer in use or beyond a state of repair must be disposed of in an environmentally responsible manner by an authorised collection point.
-They mus never be treated as ordinary household waste. - We can undertake the environmentally responsible disposal of devices sold by the Technischen Alternative company upon request. - Packaging material must be disposed of in an environmentally responsible manner. - Incorrect disposal may result in considerable damage to the environment, as many of the materials used require professional handling.
+They must never be treated as ordinary household waste. - We can undertake the environmentally responsible disposal of devices sold by Technische Alternative upon request. - Packaging material must be disposed of in an environmentally responsible manner. - Incorrect disposal may result in considerable damage to the environment, as many of the materials used require professional handling.